 - Employees to take ownership & responsibility

 - Keep an open mind and embrace the unforeseen

 Whether people realise it or not, the workplace environment is drastically going to change due to the COID-19 Global Pandemic which no doubt is going to affect a lot of businesses and their overall performance.

-A huge concern is going to be around the implementations of social distancing- the Internal factors of stress and anxiety amongst employees.
+A huge concern is going to be around the implementation of social distancing- the Internal factors of stress and anxiety amongst employees.
 This can also have external factors such as conflicts within the office that can affect negatively on company’s productivity and development.
-What is certainly essential here is to invest in Workplace Improvements for both for the employees and company.
+What is certainly essential here is to invest in Workplace Improvements for both the employees and the company.

-I’d like you offer you some tips that you as a business owner can take to make positive improvements within the workplace environment.
+I’d like to offer you some tips that you as a business owner can take to make positive improvements within the workplace environment.

 Why is Work Environment Important?

-With stress and anxiety being one of the biggest phenomenon of the twenty-first century, what I cannot comprehend how this has been normalised to feel overwhelmed by work.
+With stress and anxiety being one of the biggest phenomena of the twenty-first century, I cannot comprehend how this has been normalised to feel overwhelmed by work.
 That it’s part of the job role.

 Research shows that this is far from it.
 In truth, it drains the employees’ productivity.
 The “Burn-out” Syndrome has become so common, that even the WHO( World Health Organization) is going to embark on research about it.
 Extreme stress is not a healthy motivation but can lead to detrimental health conditions and illnesses.
 Although we might initially feel a boost of energy thanks to it, it will eventually become a hindrance to the business’ development.